This post may contain affiliate links.

 I’m also sharing because one of my favorite things is to read the income reports of other people on the internet.
 I love seeing the journey of a person through the money they found a way to make and things they had to do to get there.
 I love sharing in their wins and learning from their mistakes.
 And I want to be a part of that for you.
 So, without further ado, my numbers for June.

-These are my “money in hand” numbers.
+This income report covers actual my “money in hand” numbers.
 What this means is that some of this is money that I earned in May but did not receive until June, and some of the money I earned in June I won’t see until July.
 I like to do my accounting like this because you never know when a payment will be delayed or disputed, and I’m trying to give the most accurate picture.

 Change from last month: